Study Destination

 Suggested: Australia as a higher education destination

-When it comes to speaking with locals, you may find that people in bigger cities of Germany like Berlin, Munich, Cologne etc speak English quite well so you wouldn’t face much problem there.
-However, if you go to a small town, it is recommended that you speak in German because not everyone will understand English over there.
+When it comes to speaking with locals, people in big cities of Germany, like Berlin, Munich, and Cologne, speak English quite well.
+However, if you go to a small town, it is recommended that you speak German.
+Not everyone there will understand English.
 Moreover, learning German will anyway make life in Germany for students much easier.

 8. Expenses in Germany

-Take a look at the table below to get an overview of average cost of living in Germany -
+Take a look at the table below to get an overview of the average cost of living in Germany.

 Factor